-Governor Polis announces new state guidelines.
+Governor Polis announces new statewide mask order.
 Click here for more information.

 Mesa County transitions to phase 2 of reopening plan.
 Click here to learn more.

 Grand Junction Business Stabilization and Recovery Fund: The Business Loan Fund of Mesa County is now accepting applications for the Grand Junction Business Stabilization and Recovery Fund.
 Learn more here: https://gjincubator.org/gj-business-recovery-fund/